Clinton County Emergency Management Commission

 All projects funded through the Grant Program must be located within the borders of Clinton County.

-Grant Applications will be made available no later than the first business day of July each year.
-All application for the Grant Program are due by 4:00 p.m. the first business day of November.
-Applications should be emailed to EmergencyManagement@ClintonCounty-IA.gov or sent to or dropped off at the Emergency Management Agency Office, Clinton County Courthouse, 612 North 2nd Street, Suite 105, P.O.
+or sent to or dropped off at the Emergency Management Agency Office, Clinton County Courthouse, 612 North 2nd Street, Suite 105, P.O.
 Box 2957, Clinton, IA 52733.
+Any applications received after the deadline will only be considered if funding is available after all applications received by November 1 are considered.
 Decisions on Grant Recipients will be made no later than the close of business on the first business day in March with notifications to follow via USPS.
 Funds for approved projects will be released no later than the 4th quarter of the following fiscal year, and funds must be requested prior to June 10th of that year.
-(For example, applications would be due in November 2018, decisions would be made by March 2019, and grant funds would be available for use in April of 2020 and must be requested no later than June 10th.)
+(For example, applications would be due in November 2019, decisions would be made by March 2020, and grant funds would be available for use in April of 2021 and must be requested no later than June 10th.)

 Emergency Management Grant Application